gv3Dev/Dis.Solves/README.md

 <h3>Key points:</h3>
 <ul style="margin-bottom:10px;">
+<li>Quizzes, Tests, and any other heavily graded assignments will never be fully automated.
+We do not want our bot to mess up your grades in case it has a bug/issue, so for those sort of assignments, EdgyBot <b>only assists</b> but never does the work for you automatically. 😵</li><br>
 <li>When EdgyBot is doing work, it might look like it's going crazy but you have to trust it.
 Everything it does, it does for a reason. <b>Everything is Calculated</b> 🧠😵</li><br>
 <li><b>Version 1.7 & Up</b> now automatically check for updates on the <a href="https://edgenuity-plus.web.app/">EdgePlus+</a> website, so users always have the latest personalized EdgyBot. 🤩 </li><br>
 <li>EdgyBot will now ask you to pick a class for it to work on.
 When you want to switch a class click <b>CTRL ALT C</b> on your keyboard. 😉</li><br>